 –

-This passage proves the innate property of sin, that it has the power to
+This passage proves one of the innate properties of sin is that it has the

 separate us from God.
 In fact, the word “death” according to the context

 of the Bible means separation.
-When somebody dies, they are separated
+When somebody dies, he is separated

-from their bodies, and Paul said that death is the result of sin, so sin and
+from his body, and Paul said that death is the result of sin (Rom 5-12), so

-death have the same result; they both separate us from God.
-Sin spiritually separates
+death result in separating us from God.
+Sin spiritually separates its

 Everything that is separated from God is dead, and there are